amandabee/fundamentals-of-interactive/outline.md

 **Hands-on:** make a basic HTML page in bootstrap and upload it to Digital Storage.

 **Homework:**
 + make a new page.
-Use 2-3 paragraph tags and an anchored link to tell me what community board you're covering and what kind of stories you want to write this semester.
-Do you have loose ideas for stories?
-What are they?
+Include your pitch on that page.
 + Look over the story forms we're going to tackle in this module.
 Be thinking about your pitches for the rest of the semester.
 + Pitch one slideshow that you can realistically complete for Week 3.
 Think about photos you're already taking or a project that will allow you

 ## Week 7
-*Due:* Slideshow pitches, URL for HTML excercise.
+*Due:* Slideshow pitch URL

-Story meeting: who has ideas for stories down the line?
+**Discussion:** Who has ideas for stories down the line?
 Are they interesting?
 What would make them interesting.
-You should be looking ahead.
+You should be looking ahead!

-Story form lecture: Imagemaps, annotations -- adding exploration to an image.
-Look at

-**Hands on:** Adding jQuery to a Bootstrap Page, putting a carousel together.
+Maps and mapping -- how to make a map that tells a story.

+**Hands on:** Pivot tables to summarize data, HTML and FTP Review

+**Homework:** Post the first draft of your slidshow on Digital Storage (name it "slideshow_draft.html"); Post a map pitch on Digital Storage (name it "map_pitch.html"); Use pivot tables to summarize 311 call data.

 ## Week 8